Best toys what looks like magnetic tiles for younger & older

 Replayability

-With magnetic tiles they can play again and again and make new creations.
+With magnet They can play the tiles again and again and make new creations.
 That's why I also rated all these sets for replayability on a scale of 1 to 5.

 This way you get an idea of whether your child will continue to enjoy it after a few times of play.